nhollingsworth09/Webscraping/AZLyrics-Scraper/README.md

 # Overview

-This is a [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) web scraping implementation used to crawl [AZLyrics](https://www.azlyrics.com) website to lyric information and then store the data as a single file in `text` format.
+This is a [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) web scraping implementation used to crawl [AZLyrics](https://www.azlyrics.com) website to extract lyrics then store the data as a single file in `text` format.
 The text file was later used in a Markov Chain text generator.

 ## Usage
 Documention to come...